ghc/ghc/docs/users_guide/profiling.rst

     option is enabled, it's expected that the user will manually start heap profiling or request specific samples using functions from ``GHC.Profiling``.

+.. rts-flag:: --disable-hp-generation

+    :since: 9.4.0

+    Don't generate a .hp file when heap profiling.
+Only useful when emiting profiling data via the eventlog.

 .. rts-flag:: -L ⟨num⟩

     Sets the maximum length of a cost-centre stack name in a heap